 Learning to ski is a journey, not a destination.
-For as long are skiing, you will be learning.
+For as long as you will be skiing, you will be learning.
 No matter how good you get or think you are, you will always be able to improve your skills, your knowledge and your experience of this wonderful sport.

 The thing about skiing is that the better you get the more places to ski will become available to you.
 And, just as get pleasure from your advancement through the different coloured slopes and their varying requirements of technical ability, you can also gain satisfaction from the learning itself.

-Maybe you’ve reached a point in your skiing career where you think that you’ve learned all you can and your progression has leveled off.
-Unconsciously, this could be just you making excuses for yourself not becoming a better skier.
+Maybe you’ve reached a point in your skiing career where you think that you’ve learned all you can and your progression has levelled off.
+Unconsciously, this could be just you making excuses for yourself for not becoming a better skier.

 Now is a great time to give your skiing ability a boost.
-Of course you don’t want to go back to the beginners’ area to perfect a technique, but ski schools also offer advanced lessons and ski experiences; try some out.
-Advances in equipment have made previously difficult to achieve techniques more accessible.
+Of course, you don’t want to go back to the beginners’ area to perfect a technique, but ski schools also offer advanced lessons and ski experiences; try some out.
+Advances in equipment have made previously difficult-to-achieve techniques more accessible.
 For example, the development of fat skis now means that off-piste skiing is no longer just a dream, but a possibility for anyone.
-Give this a go and you will feel like you’re Lara Gut when you get back on a Black run. download microsoft visio 2016
+Give this a go and you will feel like you’re Lara Gut when you get back on a Black run.

-Whatever you feel is holding you back, there is always a way to get round it.
-If it’s just an lame excuse that’s holding you back, we might be able to fix that now.
+Whatever you feel is holding you back, there is always a way to get around it.
+If it’s just a lame excuse that’s holding you back, we might be able to fix that now.